0xPocket/pocket/README.md

 - Alchemy : `https://8ae0-80-12-41-71.eu.ngrok.io/notify/webhook`
 - Ramp : `https://8ae0-80-12-41-71.eu.ngrok.io/ramp/webhook`

+## Testing the smart contract

+First, create a fork:
+`yarn fork` at the root of the repo

+Secondly, run the tests:
+`FORCE_COLOR=1 yarn test` at the root of the repo

+If you want to change the base token/network, go to the constants.ts file in the utils and change the value of the CHOSEN variable.

 ## Useful commands

 There is many commands available to facilitate working with the repo: